 I am certified by the American Bicycling Education Association as a Cycling Savvy Instructor (CSI) and by the League of American Bicyclists as a League Cycling Instructor (LCI).
-I am the only bicycling educator who is certified by both organizations, and I actively maintain my certification by staying current with the best practices in bicycling education.
+I am the only bicycling educator in Washington State, who is certified by both organizations, and I actively maintain my certification by staying current with the best practices in bicycling education.
 As a CSI and LCI, I have comprehensive training to teach bicycling traffic safety.
 I have been teaching bicycling traffic safety since 2012, when I was hired by Olympic College Bremerton as a bicycling instructor.
 BicycleTeacher is a direct outgrowth of my teaching at Olympic College, as I began to see that there were many people who could benefit from my services as a Bicycle Teacher.

 I also have a Master of Arts in Teaching degree from the University of Puget Sound, and a Bachelor of Fine Arts degree from Pacific Lutheran University.
 I have used both of these educational experiences, as a professional artist with a studio practice, and as an art teacher.
 I am a Certificated Teacher in Washington State, and continually improve my teaching practice through professional development and reading about educational best practices.
-I continue to pursue my career as a sculptor, as well, showing my work at Riversea Gallery, as well as at the annual General Assembly of the Unitarian Universalist Association.
+I continue to pursue my career as a sculptor.
 You can see and purchase my artwork at my artist website here.